HenrikHG/Information_Security_HH/h1 Should Tero wear a helmet?.md

   - **Security Audits:** Regularly scheduled audits to assess the effectiveness of security measures.
   - **Penetration Tests:** Conduct simulated attacks to identify vulnerabilities.
   - **Continuous Threat Modeling:** Regular updates and reviews of the threat model to adapt to new threats.
-  - **Process Over One-Time Job:** Recognize that threat modeling and security practices are ongoing efforts that require continuous attention and improvement.

 ---